Shaoting-Feng/Datacenter-Network-Simulation-using-ns3/README.md

 ## Objective
   * Simulate a datacenter network using ns3.
-  * Experiment two traffic patterns.
+  * Experiment with two traffic patterns.
   * Examine the network.
   * Improve the network.